Fish passage: Reconnecting the Northern Basin project

 Report

-A What We Heard Report that captures stakeholder and community feedback on the Fish Passage: Reconnecting the Northern Basin project between January - August 2025 is now available.
+A What we heard report that captures stakeholder and community feedback on the Fish Passage: Reconnecting the Northern Basin project between January - August 2025 is now available.

 Download the What we heard report (PDF.
 3670KB)